uky-web/limestone_archive/src/_patterns/01-molecules/40-interactive/modal.md

 Title: Modal
 ---

 Modals are elements that overlay web content and prevent scrolling until dismissed.
-We are using the accessible modal javascript library at https://a11y.nicolas-hoffmann.net/modal/.
-Most modal parameters are managed through data attributes on the trigger, which should generally be a button.
-At a minimum you should provide the ID of the modal that will be opened; for other configuration options see the documentation on the library.
+We are using the magnific-popup library to drive modals.
+Modals can contain inline blocks, iframes, or images.
+If modals are defined inline, you need to provide a modal container (but close buttons, overlays are created for you).
+Iframes only work for youtube, vimeo, and google maps BUT you can provide your own handlers if you have needs beyond those.
+See the documentation at http://dimsemenov.com/plugins/magnific-popup/documentation.html#iframe-type.

 In Patternlab, define the content of a modal in an `embed` by overriding the `modal_content` block.